Nabeelhassan/my-awesome-stars/README.md

 - [sindresorhus/awesome-nodejs](https://github.com/sindresorhus/awesome-nodejs) - :zap: Delightful Node.js packages and resources
 - [sindresorhus/awesome-npm](https://github.com/sindresorhus/awesome-npm) - Awesome npm resources and tips
 - [Nabeelhassan/awesome-typescript](https://github.com/Nabeelhassan/awesome-typescript) - A collection of awesome TypeScript resources for client-side and server-side development.
 Write your awesome JavaScript in TypeScript
-- [sbaiidrissiyoussef/Books](https://github.com/sbaiidrissiyoussef/Books) - This is a set of books i've read or want to read.
-Enjoy.
 - [CSSEGISandData/COVID-19](https://github.com/CSSEGISandData/COVID-19) - Novel Coronavirus (COVID-19) Cases, provided by JHU CSSE
 - [amzn/computer-vision-basics-in-microsoft-excel](https://github.com/amzn/computer-vision-basics-in-microsoft-excel) - Computer Vision Basics in Microsoft Excel (using just formulas)
 - [florinpop17/app-ideas](https://github.com/florinpop17/app-ideas) - A Collection of application ideas which can be used to improve your coding skills.